April 24, 2023

 If you want to explore more skills, dog trainer Cheryl May has a long list of agility training skills you can teach at home.

-Here are a few ways you can practice agility at home:
+Here are a few ways you can practice agility in your own space.

 Don’t worry, your small dog can participate in agility!
 In fact, most agility venues use the same courses for small and big dogs.
 The difference is that they will allow a small dog more time (as they need to take more strides than big dogs to cover the same amount of area) and do not expect the same rate of speed as they do from big dogs.

-To practice agility with your small dog in your yard, just be aware of their size, make sure any equipment you buy is adjustable, and adjust accordingly (e.g. lower jump bars and so forth).
+To practice agility with your small dog in your yard, do the same as what we’ve outlined above — just be extra aware of their size and make sure any equipment you buy is adjusted accordingly.
+(For example, lower your jump bars.)
 Affordable Agility has a beginner’s agility bag with lots of adjustable equipment, or you can buy individual pieces like this adjustable weave pole set.

 Many dog training organizations offer agility classes.
-If your dog has passed basic obedience training, you may consider taking one.
+If your dog has passed basic obedience training, you may consider taking one!
 Active Dog Sports has a good breakdown of agility classes and how much you can expect to pay for them.
-Google Maps or Yelp are good places to start to find a class in your area.
+Google Maps and Yelp are also good places to start to find a class in your area, along with the Sniffspot best trainer guides in your community.

 If you’ve moved beyond the beginner phase and are looking to take it to the next level, check out the AKC’s guide to agility and Pet Helpful’s guide to finding the right agility instructor for you and your dog.
 You can also use the AKC’s website to find an agility club in your area.